Life, As Is

 "You know what?
 I wonder if performing a past life regression on you would help.
 Think about it.
 It works with helping you remember lives from centuries ago, why not the past few years!"

-The one thing that was keeping me from telling this nutcase to go away was the fact that, first of all, she didn't tell me to go away after I told her my story.
-On top of that she knew the life I lived at that moment so I could use her help.
+The one thing that was keeping me from telling this nutcase to go away was the fact that, first of all, she didn't tell me to go away after hearing my story.
+On top of that, she knew the life I’d been living until that moment, so I needed her.
 See seemed harmless, too.
 Crazy but harmless.
 I finally stood up.

 "Let's hold off on that for now."
 I suggested.
 "Let's go to my apartment and maybe you can help me put some pieces together."
 At least when I was sent to the past I was able to rely on memory.

 As we walked across the street to my apartment building, I stopped short and felt tears start to form.